 If you have concerns, you should consult an expert who is trained to recognize and treat these complex developmental issues.
 Early intervention is critical!
 It is vital to diagnose and treat growth and development issues as early as possible.
 Once a child’s growth spurt is over in their early teens, the potential to correct the developmental issues become severely limited.

-Consider our Langley, BC, dentistry, and call Oral Health Solutions today to have your child’s orthopedics evaluated.
+Consider our Langley, BC, dentistry, and call 64th Ave.
+Dental today to have your child’s orthopedics evaluated.

 Did you know underdeveloped jaws could lead to future complications for your child?
-Consult our experts at Oral Health Solutions.
+Consult our experts at 64th Ave.
+Dental.